A German Shepherd dog recall training in a field

 You’ll soon know which kind of reward your dog loves most - it needs to be a better reward than whatever they’re doing!
 The reward should be a high-value treat like something tasty, a favourite toy or ball to play with, heaps of praise or a game that you can play together.

-After a while, you won’t need to reward your dog when they return but it’s always a good idea to have some treats ready to keep them motivated from time to time.
+After a while, you won't need to reward your dog when they return, but it's always a good idea to have some treats ready to keep them motivated from time to time.

 Letting Your Dog off the Lead

-Once you’re both ready to move on to the next stage, you can move from using a long training line to letting your dog off the lead altogether.
 Make sure the area is secure and dog-friendly - a dog park is ideal.
 Only let your dog off the lead in an open space if you’re confident that they’ll return when called.
 It’s a good idea to keep practicing the recall from time to time to make sure your dog is still on-message!

 And always make sure your dog has a collar, ID tag and microchip with up-to-date details – you know, just in case!